 On this page you will find some basic tips regarding glass doors for fireplaces

 If you have an irregular stone facing, you may not be able to overlap the opening of the fireplace in the same manner as you would if the fireplace was faced with brick or tile.
 In most cases, stone fireplaces require that the door frame be custom made to fit inside the opening.
 Once the frame is installed, the gaps between the stone and the frame must be filled with mortar.
-For more information regarding this application, you can read a detailed description of how to measure and install glass doors on rock fireplaces.
+Read more here: Glass Doors for Rock Fireplaces.

 Fireplaces that are faced with tile or marble are usually the easiest to measure because they are usually quite square.
 But there are special considerations that must be taken into account for depending on how you want the doors installed.
 For example.
 If you want the doors to fit inside the opening, you must leave enough room for the door frame to expand and contract from the heat of the fire.
 We've seen glass doors that fit so snuggly into a marble slab fireplace opening that the expensive slab of marble actually cracked and popped off a chunk right at the upper corner.
 So we don't recommend having doors made to fit inside this type of fireplace with the exception of some styles that are specifically made for this purpose.

-Any fireplace that has an arched opening or a convex or concave shape to the front will require a template from which to have your doors custom made.
+Any fireplace that has an arched opening will require a template from which to have your doors custom made.
 Fortunately, we have done so many of these for our Internet customers that we have the process down to a science.
-The first step is always to send us a picture of your fireplace so that we can walk you through the process of making a template of your fireplace.
+The first step is always to send us some pictures of your fireplace so that we can walk you through the process of making a template of your fireplace.
 Typically, (but not always) his is done by placing a piece of cardboard against the fireplace opening with a hoe cut into it large enough for you to reach inside and trace the shape of the fireplace onto the back side of the cardboard.
 Once the line is drawn, you will need to check the measurements of the line compared to the actual measurements of the fireplace to see if you have drawn the line accurately.
 At this point, it is a good idea to actually cut out the pattern to see how it fits.
 Again, our experts will walk you through this process after having looked at your pictures.

 If your fireplace is raised up in the wall, or the hearth inside is higher than the actual opening, or the side walls inside taper back at a dramatic angle...or say you have a lip of bricks that sticks out across the top of the opening, or rows of bricks on each side that project out further than the top...or...well, we could go on and on about the various ways a mason designs a fireplace.
 The bottom line is, every fireplace is different and needs to be looked at by an glass door expert before you order anything.
 So...again, we recommend that you send us some pictures and let us take it from there.
 We've seen so many thousands of fireplaces that it only takes us a second or two to identify the limitations of your fireplace and make our recommendations to you.

-In some cases we might ask you to fill out a Measuring Sheet.
-However, in most cases, we will look a pictures of your fireplace and ask you for measurments that are taylored to your specific fireplace.
+In some cases we might ask you to fill out a Measuring Guide.
+However, in most cases, we will look a pictures of your fireplace and ask you for measurements that are taylored to your specific fireplace.
 Before we process any orders, we will ask for a final email confirmation of your measurements as we interpret them along with other specific details for your doors.
+Read more: How To Measure Your Fireplace For Glass Doors.

 In most cases, there are brackets that project into the fireplace opening that are positioned on the back side of the fireplace door frame.
 These brackets are held in place with screws that are screwed into expansion anchors that you insert into holes drilled into the firebrick on side walls and or bottom of the inside of the fireplace.
 In some cases these brackets are located in fixed positions at the top and bottom or sides of the door frame, in others, they can be positioned wherever you want.
 The brackets are designed to be bent to conform to the tapered shape of a masonry fireplace, or to get around the facing material if it is narrower than the actual inside.
 The actual hardware will vary between door brands and models, but the installation is pretty much the same concept.
 Regardless, the brackets will ultimately get attached to the firebrick inside the fireplace either on the sides or top and bottom.
 With some doors, there are brackets that are designed to attach to the steel lintel bar across the top of the opening.
 These may require holes to be drilled through the hardened steel, however, in some cases there are clamps supplied that eliminate the drilling.